Polsat

+The channel was originally based in Hilversum to circumvent the law, having studios there as well as offices in Poland.
+In this phase, the channel launched the first independent television news service in Central and Eastern Europe, Informacje.
+A ten-year license was granted to the channel in October 1993; months later it started rolling out terrestrial broadcasts and was now legally operating from Poland.

 A high-definition simulcast feed of Polsat HD was available since 1 September 2009.

 History

 1992–1994

 When Polsat was in its planning stages, the network was practically unheard of.
 Network representative Piotr Nurowski together with its first head of feature films Oskar Sobański, entered the editing team of the Film magazine on 12 November 1992, with Sobański asking to its staff for a position in the new network.
 The following day, one of the initial members of the staff sent a package of movies for the channel, to begin planning for the 5 December launch.
 Alongside Zygmunt Solorz, the co-founders were Andrzej Rusko, Józef Birka, Aleksander Myszka, Wiesław Walendziak, Heronim Ruta and the deceased Piotr Nurowski.
 A part of them still work at Grupą Polsat Plus.

 Polsat began test transmissions on 1 December 1992, and started regular broadcasts on 5 December 1992 at 16:30 CET via the Eutelsat II-F3 satellite.
 The first programme broadcast by Polsat was the Polish animated series Wędrówki Pyzy.
 It originally broadcast from a studio in Hilversum, the Netherlands, and imported programming had to come by plane (over 1,000km between the two countries) to prevent licensing issues.
 Its initial broadcasting reach was very small at only 20% of the population, but was considered to be attractive for advertisers, as most of its viewers were found in larger cities, had a significant overrepresentation of under-50s and had higher incomes.
 The owner and main founder of the channel, Zygmunt Solorz-Żak, originally planned that after the regulation of radio and television regulations, the television headquarters would be located in Wrocław, but ultimately they were located in Warsaw.